simon04/aur-out-of-date/README.md

 $ go get github.com/simon04/aur-out-of-date
 ```

-Since Go modules are used, at least [Go 1.11](https://golang.org/doc/go1.11) is required.
+Since modern Go features (such as modules) are used, at least [Go 1.13](https://golang.org/doc/go1.13) is required.

 The tool is also available in AUR: [aur-out-of-date](https://aur.archlinux.org/packages/aur-out-of-date/)